aleister1102/copycat/README.md

-# HTTP Copier - Burp Suite Extension
+# Copycat - Burp Suite Extension

 A powerful Burp Suite extension that allows you to copy HTTP requests and responses with customizable header filtering using regular expressions.